nevans-git/movie-sagas/INSTRUCTIONS.md

 The Add Movie page should have the buttons:

 - [x] `Cancel` button, which should bring the user to the Home/List Page
-- [almost] `Save` button, which should update the title and description in the database and bring the user to the Home/List Page (which now has the new movie)
+- [x] `Save` button, which should update the title and description in the database and bring the user to the Home/List Page (which now has the new movie)

 > Hint: Look at the /api/movie POST route -- it's been made already
 > Hint: You'll want to use the genres that are in the db for your dropdown